How long is the a38

 Looking to the future, there are ongoing discussions regarding further improvements to the A38 to accommodate increasing traffic demands.
 These include potential future bypasses, traffic management strategies, and infrastructure improvements.

-See also How long does modafinil last
+See also How long to rewire brain from addiction

 The A38 remains a crucial part of the UK’s road network, facilitating travel and economic growth for the areas it serves.
 As populations continue to grow and transportation needs evolve, it is likely that further enhancements to the road will be made.